amart1015/amart1015.github.io/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

+I would like to give a shoutout to all of the TA's, as well as the instructor.
+I enjoyed working with my partners, I would like to shoutout Shehab and Travis for providing a fun yet productive environment.